ezra-bible-app/node-sword-interface/API.md

 if this function is not called.

 This function works asynchronously and returns a Promise object.
 The Promise delivers a detailed status object which contains one entry for each of the repositories of the master repo list as well as one result entry.
-This status object looks like this:
- {
-  result: true,
-  'Bible.org': true,
-  'CrossWire': true,
-  'CrossWire Attic': true,
-  'CrossWire Beta': true,
-  'CrossWire Wycliffe': true,
-  'Deutsche Bibelgesellschaft': true,
-  'IBT': true,
-  'Lockman Foundation': true,
-  'Xiphos': true,
-  'eBible.org': true
- }

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)